 The top three causes of bankruptcy in Australia are unemployment, divorce and excessive use of credit cards.
 With ready access to credit cards it is way too easy for people to live beyond their means.
-If you are not paying the balance off your credit card at the end of every month you need to change your habits.
-The first thing to do in this situation is to stop putting ordinary living expenses on your credit card.
+If you are not paying the balance off your credit card at the end of every month, you need to change your habits.
+The first thing to do is to stop putting ordinary living expenses on your credit card.
 If you have only budgeted for a certain amount of groceries per week, take only that amount of cash to the shops and leave the card at home.
 This is a great way to force yourself to stick to your budget.

 2. Paying easy-to-avoid fees